-Duke Divinity School offers a variety of certificates and concentrations that can be earned alongside our degree programs.
+Duke Divinity School offers a variety of certificates that can be earned alongside our degree programs.
 These programs give students the opportunity to focus their coursework on a particular area of ministry or study.

-Some of the certificates enable students to receive more focused training in a particular denomination, such as the Certificate in Anglican Studies or the Certificate in Baptist Studies.
+Some of the degree-based certificates enable students to receive more focused training in a particular denomination, such as the Certificate in Anglican Studies or the Certificate in Baptist Studies.
 Other certificates enable deeper engagement with particular social issues, such as the Certificate in Prison Studies and the Certificate in Gender, Sexuality, Theology and Ministry.

 Certificate in Anglican Studies

 The Certificate in Anglican Studies is designed to serve the academic and formational requirements of students preparing for Anglican/Episcopal ministry, lay and especially ordained.
 Students complete courses in Anglican Studies, at least one field education placement in an Episcopal/Anglican setting, and a program in Anglican spiritual formation.

 The Certificate in Baptist Studies addresses the academic and formational requirements of students preparing for lay and ordained ministry in the Baptist tradition.
 Students complete courses in Baptist Studies and have the opportunity to engage in Baptist spiritual formation and a field education placement in a Baptist setting.

 Certificate in Black Church Studies

 The Certificate in Black Church Studies, which can be earned as part of the M.Div., M.T.S., and Th.M. degrees, offers the opportunity for critical reflection, dialogue, and practice for students who are interested in the intersection of race, faith, and Christian witness, particularly in the tradition of Black churches.